vtavernier/vtavernier.github.io/content/posts/git-is-your-friend-part-2.md

 ## The manual (bad) way

-Upon discovering the `fix conflicts and then commit the result` message from Git, the inexperience Git user might do exactly as suggested.
+Upon discovering the `fix conflicts and then commit the result` message from Git, the inexperienced Git user might do exactly as suggested.
 They would open the files in conflict one-by-one in their editor, and be greeted with this interesting syntax: